sage-code/ara/src/content/docs/algorithms/performance.md

 description: Time Complexity & Big O Notation
 author: Bard/Gemini
 date: 2023-12-08
-tags: performance, efficiency, data structures, algorithms
+tags: [performance, efficiency, data structures, algorithms]
+collection: algorithms
+sort: 2
 ---

 Time Complexity and Big O Notation are two fundamental concepts in data structures and algorithms.
 Understanding these concepts is crucial for evaluating and comparing the efficiency of different algorithms.